TheMiningPickaxe/DaVinci-Resolve-Converter/README.md

 # DaVinci-Resolve-Converter
 A script you can run if you have FFMPEG installed which converts all files in a folder of your choosing to a codec & audio format which DaVinci Resolve Studio can read.

 Specifically, it converts to h.265, and .WAV.
 This was all vibe-coded with Gemini 2.5 Flash and GPT-OSS-20b.
-Here are it's features:
+Here are its features:

 - It automatically detects the quality of the clip and matches it for you.
 No need need to adjust any settings!
 - The files it outputs exactly match the sizes of the inputted files.